They say…

 First sold beer: May 2017 (as Brewheadz); May 2019 (as ORA)

 The original head brewer here was Simone Cristiano, previously at Barnet Brewery and Brewhouse and Kitchen, though he returned to Italy in 2020.
-His replacement is Julia Huber, who was born and trained in Germany and once ran a brewery in Greenland.
+His replacement was Julia Huber, who was born and trained in Germany and once ran a brewery in Greenland.

 Simone Cristiano, former ORA head brewer.